Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 ## Proof of...<br>Nothing at Stake

-Forks are "free" to vote in favor of.... vote on them all!
+Forks are "free" to vote in favor of...<br>
+vote on them all!

 (if you are not eventually slashed!)